8 'Bad Habits' That Actually Help You Lose Weight

 Soak Up the Sun

-Oh, were you not in the gym at lunch time?
-Thought you'd sneak out and lie on a park bench for an hour?
+Thought to sneak out and lie on a park bench for an hour in the middle of the day?
 You might have made the right weight-loss move.
 Sunshine slims us down by triggering our bodies to produce more vitamin D, the "the sunshine vitamin" that's hard to get from food alone.
 In one study, overweight women who restored their vitamin D to healthy levels via supplementation lost 7 more pounds over the course of 12 months than women in a placebo group.

-Sinful Tip: To maximize your benefits, soak up some rays before noon: A recent study found people who were exposed to just 20 minutes of bright light in the morning had significantly lower body mass index (BMI) than those who had most of their light exposure late in the day—regardless of how much they ate.
-For more habits that rev up your calorie burn, scope out these 55 Ways to Boost Your Metabolism!
+To maximize your benefits, soak up some rays before noon: One study found people who were exposed to just 20 minutes of bright light in the morning had significantly lower body mass index (BMI) than those who had most of their light exposure late in the day—regardless of how much they ate.